Nazeer2013/nd00333-capstone/README.md

 ### Step 5: Deploy Best Model

 a.
-Use AutoML run get output to retrive best run.
+Use AutoML run get output to retrieve best run.
 Using best run get model name.

 b.
 Use AutoML run to register best model.